-A. When the administrator or designated assistant who meets the qualifications of the administrator or the manager who meets the qualifications specified in 22 VAC 40-72-220 or 230 is not awake and on duty on the premises, there shall be a designated direct care staff member in charge, who has specific duties and responsibilities as determined by the administrator.
+A. When the administrator or designated assistant who meets the qualifications of the administrator or the manager who meets the qualifications specified in 22 VAC 40-72-220 or 22 VAC 40-72-230 is not awake and on duty on the premises, there shall be a designated direct care staff member in charge [on the premises], who has specific duties and responsibilities as determined by the administrator.

+[EXCEPTION: When no residents are present at the facility, the designated staff person in charge does not have to be on the premises.]
-B. Prior to being placed in charge, the staff member shall be informed of and receive training on his duties and responsibilities, and be provided written documentation of such duties and responsibilities.

-C. The staff member shall be awake and on duty on the premises while in charge.

-D. The staff member in charge shall be capable of protecting the physical and mental well-being of the residents.

-E. The administrator shall ensure that the staff member in charge is prepared to carry out his duties and responsibilities and respond appropriately in case of an emergency.

-F. The staff member in charge shall not be a resident of the facility.
+- B. Prior to being placed in charge, the staff member shall be informed of and receive training on his duties and responsibilities, and be provided written documentation of such duties and responsibilities. - C. The staff member shall be awake and on duty on the premises while in charge. - D. The staff member in charge shall be capable of protecting the physical and mental well-being of the residents. - E. The administrator shall ensure that the staff member in charge is prepared to carry out his duties and responsibilities and respond appropriately in case of an emergency. - F. The staff member in charge shall not be a resident of the facility.

-22 VAC 40-72-250.
-Direct care staff qualifications.

-A. Direct care staff shall be at least 18 years of age unless certified in Virginia as a nurse aide.

-B. Direct care staff who are responsible for caring for residents with special health care needs shall only provide services within the scope of their practice and training.

-C. In facilities licensed for both residential and assisted living care, all direct care staff who care for residents who meet the criteria for assisted living care shall have satisfactorily completed, or within 30 days of employment shall enroll in and successfully complete within two months of employment, a training program consistent with department requirements, except as noted in subsections D and E of this section.
+- [G. There shall be a written schedule of when the designated staff person is in charge, which includes the name of the person in charge. - 1.
+Any changes shall be noted on the schedule. - 2.
+The facility shall maintain a copy of the schedule for two years.] - 22 VAC 40-72-250.
+Direct care staff qualifications. - A. Direct care staff shall be at least 18 years of age unless certified in Virginia as a nurse aide. - B. Direct care staff who are responsible for caring for residents with special health care needs shall only provide services within the scope of their practice and training. - C. In facilities licensed for both residential and assisted living care, all direct care staff who care for residents who meet the criteria for assisted living care shall have satisfactorily completed, or within 30 days of employment shall enroll in and successfully complete within two months of employment, a training program consistent with department requirements, except as noted in subsections D and E of this section.

-Department requirements shall be met in one of the following five ways:

-1. Registration in Virginia as a certified nurse aide.

-2. Graduation from a Virginia Board of Nursing approved educational curriculum from a Virginia Board of Nursing accredited institution for nursing assistant, geriatric assistant or home health aide.
+Department requirements shall be met in one of the following five ways: - 1.
+Registration in Virginia as a certified nurse aide. - 2.
+Graduation from a Virginia Board of Nursing-approved educational curriculum from a Virginia Board of Nursing accredited institution for nursing assistant, geriatric assistant or home health aide. - 3.
+Graduation from a personal care aide training program approved by the Virginia

-3. Graduation from a personal care aide training program approved by the Virginia Department of Medical Assistance Services.
+Department of Medical Assistance Services.